CU-DBMI/redirects/README.md

 2. `chatroom.html` isn't a file in the _website repo_, and thus isn't a page on the website, so GitHub loads [`404.html`](https://en.wikipedia.org/wiki/HTTP_404) for the user instead (but preserves the `/chatroom` url).
    This file immediately runs some scripts.
 3. The analytics code snippet sends[^2] stats like url, IP, date, time, location, etc. off to Google Analytics or whoever.
-4. The `redirect.js` script decodes the redirect lists previously encoded from the _redirects repo_, finds the long url corresponding to "chatroom", and navigates there instead.
+4. The `redirect.js` script decodes the redirect lists previously encoded from the _redirects repo_, finds the long url corresponding to "chatroom" (**case-insensitive**), and navigates there instead.
 5. They arrive at the intended destination, e.g. `zoom.us/j/12345abcdef`, with virtually no perceptible delay.

 ## Setup